 Debt settlement might seem like an easy out, but there are many risks involved.
-Learn what to watch out for by reading part one of this post, What You Should Know Before Settling Your Credit Card Debt.
 If you’re considering hiring the services of a debt settlement company, get as much information as possible about the process.
 Before you sign on the dotted line, here’s a list of the top 10 questions you should ask.

 1. What are your fees?